krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 lock
 ~~~~

 Lock database exclusively.
 Use with extreme caution!
+This command
+only works with the DB2 KDC database module.

 unlock
 ~~~~~~